 If refinancing would give you a lower interest rate or better terms, you may be able to save money now and over the long term—especially if you plan to stay in your home for several years or more.
 And that savings could be especially valuable if you use it for other needs and goals.

-If you’re interested in refinancing, we can help you weigh your options and make the right choice for you.
+We can help you weigh your options and make the right choice for you.
 Connect with a First Financial Bank mortgage loan officer today to discuss your options.

 The information on this page is accurate as of January 2021 and is subject to change.
 First Financial Bank is not affiliated with any third-parties or third-party websites mentioned above.
 Any reference to any person, organization, activity, product, and/or service does not constitute or imply an endorsement.
 By clicking on a third-party link, you acknowledge you are leaving bankatfirst.com.
 First Financial Bank is not responsible for the content or security of any linked web page.
 Member FDIC / Equal Housing Lender.